 Stay tuned for more connected brands and models.
 If you want to be notified, be sure to leave your details here.

 Note: You need to have Cafe manager permissions to access the Consistency report.
-Learn how to assign permissions through the following manual: How to add and remove users (user permissions)
+Learn about How to add and remove users (user permissions).

 Cafe's Consistency report